 Zombie apocalypse!
 Does it sound scary?
 It is now Tommy Q’s duty to save the world.
 In this game, players control the heroic Tommy Q using different keys and help him wield his baseball bat at the zombies

 Tommy Q also launches balls at the zombies to bring them down.
 The players must press a different set of keys for him to launch the balls.
-This game ensures a child learns the placement of all the keys.
+This game ensures a child learns the placement of all the keys through the instructions.

 Download here: typing.com